-It is also important to make the distinction between the contemporary use of mandatory employment arbitration and the traditional form of employment arbitration agreements, which were freely negotiated contracts between employers and sophisticated, sought-after professionals with bargaining power.35 High-level employees and executives often negotiate employment agreements that included salary and bonus compensation, benefits, incentive plans, and termination provisions.36 These agreements also address certain duties the executive may owe the company, such as a duty not to compete or disclose trade secrets and a duty to maintain confidentiality.37 Thus, there are various potential disputes that may prompt the employer to bring a claim against the executive employee.
+It is also important to make the distinction between the contemporary use of mandatory employment arbitration and the traditional form of employment arbitration agreements, which were freely negotiated and sophisticated, between employers contracts sought-after professionals with bargaining power.
+High-level employees and executives often negotiate employment agreements that included salary and bonus compensation, benefits, incentive plans, and termination provisions.
+These agreements also address certain duties the executive may owe the company, such as a duty not to compete or disclose trade secrets and a duty to maintain confidentiality.
+Thus, there are various potential disputes that may prompt the employer to bring a claim against the executive employee.